 One of the main attractions, for me, when we decided to sign up for CHM in the first place, was their awesome maternity coverage.
 If you are on the Gold sharing level then all of your maternity costs are covered after that initial $500 deductible.
 However, if you get any sort of discounts (which we received thousands of dollars worth of discounts since we were technically self-pay since CHM is not an insurance company) then you don’t pay anything.
 That’s how it worked for us, we didn’t have to pay a single dollar for my prenatal or postnatal care, and Gideon’s birth.

 I worried that CHM sounded too good to be true!
 What if they didn’t pay my bills and we were left saddled with all this debt?
 I spent a lot of time online searching for articles written by people who had used CHM during pregnancy for reassurance, but I couldn’t find a single blog post from someone who had used it.
 So I vowed, after I went through the whole process, that I would write a blog post so that others could find what I had been looking for.

-Our Experience with Christian Healthcare Ministries’ Maternity Program
+Our Experience with Christian Healthcare Ministries Maternity Program

 I asked her what I should do in order to get my needs met through CHM, and she said I could go to any doctor or midwife that I preferred.
 She told me that at my first appointment I should get a copy of my OBGYN or midwife’s “global fee” schedule on their letterhead.
 I could then submit that right away, and CHM would hopefully pay my prenatal bill before I even had the baby.
 Then as the pregnancy progressed, every bill I received I should submit to CHM right away so that they could share it (CHM speak for pay it) as soon as possible.

 I did have to scan a few forms in as well just to document that this was for a pregnancy, but it was all very straightforward.
 I loved that every time I received a bill I could just scan it in that day, and file it away in my filing cabinet and be done!

 I went ahead and paid the two ultrasound bills I had, and within a week I received a check for them from CHM.
 I found that CHM consistently sent me a check 3-4 months after I submitted the bills, so getting them in right away was super important!
 I couldn’t have been more excited the day that I received $3,300 which was earmarked to cover my prenatal bills.
 I hadn’t even had the baby when I received that check, so it was waiting in the bank when the bill came.

 What I didn’t realize when I started the process was that CHM would mail checks to me in my name.
 So I could just pay the smaller bills right away, and then reimburse myself once CHM’s check arrived.

 When my plans had to change from a natural birth to C-section, CHM didn’t even blink an eye.
 They said that these things happen, and just told me to submit the new bills.
 They were kind, and helpful every step of the way even with all the change that this pregnancy threw at me.